The Fourth Turning

 What Is The Fourth Turning?

-The Fourth Turning is a phrase introduced by William Strauss and Neil Howe as part of their generational theory which describes how human societies go through clear and predictable cycles.
+The Fourth Turning is a phrase introduced by William Strauss and Neil Howe as part of their generational theory that describes how human societies go through clear and predictable cycles.

-Each cycle typically lasts around 80-100 years ― a unit of time that the ancients called the saeculum ― and consists of four “Turnings” which typically last around 20-25 years.
-Each Turning is marked by a profound shift in how people feel about themselves, the culture, the nation and the future.
+Each cycle spans the length of a long human life, typically around 80-100 years ― a unit of time that the ancients called the saeculum ― and consists of four Turnings which typically last around 20-25 years.
+Each Turning marks a profound shift in how people feel about themselves, the culture, the nation and the future.

-This lifecycle of the four Turnings is made inevitable by four generational archetypes and their order, which Strauss and Howe argue has recurred throughout modernity.
+This lifecycle of the four Turnings is made inevitable by four generational archetypes and their order.
+Strauss and Howe argue this phenomenon has recurred throughout modernity.

 “The reward of the historian is to locate patterns that recur over time and to discover the natural rhythms of social experience.” ― William Strauss & Neil Howe